ambrosia-fish/armatillo-app/README.md

 1. **Secure Token Storage**: Authentication tokens and user data are stored using Expo SecureStore, which uses the Keychain (iOS) and KeyStore (Android) for encrypted storage, protecting sensitive data even on compromised devices.

+2. **Token Expiration Handling**: The app automatically tracks token expiration and refreshes tokens before they expire, ensuring a seamless user experience and maintaining security.

+3. **Proactive Token Refresh**: Instead of waiting for tokens to expire and cause failed API requests, the app proactively refreshes tokens before they expire.

+4. **API Error Recovery**: If an API request fails due to an expired token, the app automatically attempts to refresh the token and retry the request, providing a seamless experience for users.

-2. **OAuth Flow Protection**: The authentication flow utilizes proper URL handling and token management to prevent common authentication attacks.
+5. **OAuth Flow Protection**: The authentication flow utilizes proper URL handling and token management to prevent common authentication attacks.

-3. **Token Management**: The app handles token storage, validation, and removal securely throughout the authentication lifecycle.

 ### Testing the OAuth Flow